-Get your geek on at Brisbane’s World Science Festival
+Get your genius on at Brisbane’s World Science Festival

 In 2016 we saw the festival held outside of its native New York for the very first time, but kicking off this year’s festivities is an exclusive live performance of Stanley Kubrick’s sci-fi wonder 2001: A Space Odyssey, accompanied by the Queensland Symphony Orchestra.